 2020 Row X Row Riesling

-The vinification techniques used for our Riesling remained very traditional.
+The vinification techniques used for our Riesling remain very traditional.
 The fruit was harvested just after midnight at the coolest part of the day.
 The grapes were quickly crushed and pressed in the winery and the juice was cold settled for 48 hours before being racked, warmed and inoculated with yeast.
 A cold fermentation was maintained between12 and 14℃ for 14 days.
 The ferment was halted at 2.5g/L residual sugar to help balance the natural acid and is still considered ‘dry’ in style.
 The wine was heat and cold stabilised before being bottled early to capture the vibrant fruit character.

 The 2020 Riesling is pale straw yellow with a slight green hue.
 Pretty and perfumed in the glass with a delightful combination of green apple, citrus fruit and traces of white nectarine.
 The palate is sublime with juicy and succulent fruit.
 This generosity is balanced with natural acid making for a very smooth and seamless experience, all the way to the finish.